Songs > Planet B > History

 Two versions of the song have been released.
 The single version features two drum parts played over each other to create a heavier rhythm section.
 The final version, released on August 16th, has only one drum part with an added higher-pitched guitar part before the verses.

 “Planet B” was debuted live on 2019-06-26 during a surprise show at Howler in Naarm (Melbourne).
 Since then, the track has been in regular rotation.
 Deviating little from the studio version, the song’s only notable change has been a longer drum break before the bridge.
 A rendition of the song from 2019-06-28 would appear in the video Live at the Forum Melbourne, where it was originally mis-labeled as having taken place in April.
-This was a test run for their concert film Chunky Shrapnel, where the song would also appear this time using a performance from 2019-10-05.
-Lucas noted that it was one of the most taxing songs he ever had to learn due to its speed picking.
+This was a test run for their concert film Chunky Shrapnel, where a performance from 2019-10-05 would also appear.

 Powered by Songfish